Dragomordor/SimpleTMs/README.md

 SimpleTMs allows players to teach moves to their Pokémon in Cobblemon using TMs and TRs.

+## Disclaimer : Version 2.0.0 is for Cobblemon 1.6; Version 2.1.0 is for Cobblemon 1.6.1.
+Make sure you install the correct version.
+There is a backport available for Cobblemon 1.5.2 as well

 ## ![](https://gitlab.com/cable-mc/cobblemon-assets/-/raw/master/graphics/cobblemon_icon.png?ref_type=heads) Features

 ### TM and TR Usage